jshields-ca/continuo/docs/LINEAR_BEST_PRACTICES.md

 ### Project Structure
 - **Team**: Business Dev (f42ec684-5540-47fd-8ff2-6a488004cac3)
 - **Project**: Continuo (e9205c7b-a881-498d-acdf-8361f3bfcdd4)
-- **Issue Statuses**: Todo, In Progress, In Review, Done, Backlog, Canceled, Duplicate
+- **Issue Statuses**: Backlog, Todo, In Progress, localhost Testing, Prod Testing, In Review, Done, Canceled, Duplicate

 ### Issue Status Workflow
 ```
-Backlog → Todo → In Progress → In Review → Done
+Backlog → Todo → In Progress → localhost Testing → Prod Testing → In Review → Done
 ```
+- **Backlog**: Not yet planned for work, future consideration.
+- **Todo**: Planned and ready to be worked on in the current or next sprint.
+- **In Progress**: Actively being worked on by an assignee.
+- **localhost Testing**: Feature/bugfix is ready for or undergoing local environment testing.
+- **Prod Testing**: Feature/bugfix is deployed to production or staging for final verification.
+- **In Review**: Awaiting code review, QA, or stakeholder approval.
+- **Done**: Completed, merged, and deployed as appropriate.
+- **Canceled**: Work was stopped and will not be completed.
+- **Duplicate**: Issue is a duplicate of another and will not be worked on.

+> **Note:** If any labels listed in this document are not present in Linear, they should be created to ensure consistent issue tracking and filtering.

 ### Priority Levels
 - **Urgent (1)**: Critical bugs, security issues, blocking issues